yyhyap/yyhyap/README.md

 - 🔭 Im a gopher and still learning other modern technolgies
-- 🥅 2023 Goals: Learn more about Go and Rust
+- 🥅 2023 Goals: Learn more about Go, Rust and IoT
 - ⚡ Fun fact: I love to play badminton

 ### Connect with me: